nshalabi/Coding-Ghidra/README.md

 `    public void PostProcessHandler(Program program);`
 `}`

-When invoking the headless analyzer using any of the previous methods, the analyzer will pass an instance of **ghidra.program.model.listing.Program** object immediately after the analysis is done, but before the analyzer fully returns (if handler parameter is not null), this object is the result of the headless analysis.
-As an example (check Sample 1), we will use this object to dump program imports:
+When invoking headless analysis using any of the previous methods, the analysis code will pass an instance of **ghidra.program.model.listing.Program** object immediately after the binary analysis is done, but before it fully returns to invoking code (if handler parameter is not null), this object is the outcome of the headless analysis.
+As an example, the following code uses this object to dump all program imports:

 `// Get a list of external functions used`